SaberStrat/discord-persistobot/README.md

-# discord-persistobot
+# discord-novabot

 ### Intro
-This is my first Discord bot.
-Please be gentle.
+This is a bot for the Discord channel of Nova.